EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/01_ecs.md

 ## Adding Components
 Components represent data that has no behavior or identification.
-The way to attach Components to Entities is by calling the `setComponent` function from Ethereal Engine's `ECS`.
+The way to attach Components to Entities is by calling the `setComponent` function from iR Engine's `ECS`.

 <TechnicalNote>
 The `setComponent` function will not return anything, but it will: